Understanding SELinux Basics

 particular Boolean.
 For example, to switch on the

-Boolean, run:
+authlogin_yubikey Boolean, run:

-semanage boolean -m on authlogin_yubikey
+#semanage boolean -m on authlogin_yubikey

-7.5.4 The semanage user
+7.5.4 The semanage user command #

-command controls the mapping
+The semanage user command controls the mapping

 between the SELinux user and the roles and MLS/MCS levels.